jwittkoski/udev-video-examples/README.md

 # udev-video-examples

 Examples of udev rules for video capture devices.
-I have used these for my SageTV setup, but they can be used for any purpose.
+I have used these for my SageTV setup, but they are not specific to SageTV and could be used as examples for other systems.

-Most of these rules were to make sure that the same video capture card appeared as the same video device under Linux every time.
+Most of these rules were to make sure that the same video capture card appeared as the same video device under Linux after every boot.
 This was important because I was using something other than the card itself (a IR blaster to a STB) to tune channels.
-I needed to make sure the Video Source in SageTV (which corresponded to the Linux device) was matched to the correct IR blaster.
+I needed to make sure the defined "Video Source" in SageTV (which corresponded to the Linux device) was matched to the correct
+IR blaster.

+In some cases it was challenging to find a unique udev parameter to identify each device.
+For the multiple PVR-500s I had to map them based on PCI slots (using the KERNELS parameter) which required some experimentation.

+For most of these examples you'll need to tweak them for your own setup.
+You'll likely have to determine and update the examples with one or following for your own setup:
+* What parameters to use to identify your computer's PCI Slots
+* Serial numbers for your device

+The rules files (with your customizations) should be placed in `/etc/udev/rules.d`.
+I name it `10-sageserver-video-devices.rules` but the anything formateed as `XX-DESCRIPTION.rules` should work.